-- 1 Click Start. - 2 In the search box, type System Restore and press Enter. - NOTE: The User Account Control window may appear.
-If you are an administrator on the computer, click or tap Continue; otherwise, contact the administrator of the computer.
+- 1. Click Start. - 2.
+In the search box, type System Restore and press Enter. - NOTE: The User Account Control window may appear.
+If you are an administrator on the computer, click or tap Continue; otherwise, contact the administrator of the computer. - 3.
+Click Next and follow the on-screen instructions.